Pre Employment Assessments

 Pre Employment Physical (Functional) Assessment (PEFA)

-“Between 2009 and 2010, sick leave cost Australian business $30 billion.
-Safe Work Australia estimate the cost of work related injuries as $57.5 billion in 2005-2006.
+“Injury and musculoskeletal disorders led to 90% of serious claims in 2014–15, with the most common traumatic joint/ligament and muscle/tendon injuries (almost 45%).
+Safe Work Australia estimate in 2012–13, work-related injury and disease cost the Australian economy $61.8 billion, representing 4.1% of GDP.
 It is estimated that 1 in 10 employees currently employed for a given job are unfit to perform those duties safely.”

 Corporate Work Health Australia’s pre-employment functional assessments are a series of tests that provide objective information about an applicant’s physical and functional capacity in relation to the job for which they are applying.
 The PEFA is designed to help identify workers with and without medical conditions, impairments or disabilities in order to determine if they will be placed at imminent risk of injury or pose risk to co-workers when required to perform the essential functions of a job.